 ● Allows customers to efficiently extract value from their networking investments

-Flexible payment solutions to help you achieve your objectives
+Flexible payment solutions to help you achieve your objectives.

 Cisco Capital® makes it easier to get the right technology to achieve your objectives, enable business transformation and help you stay competitive.
 We can help you reduce the total cost of ownership, conserve capital, and accelerate growth.
 In more than 100 countries, our flexible payment solutions can help you acquire hardware, software, services and complementary third-party equipment in easy, predictable payments.
 Learn more.

-Use the following links to find additional information:
+Use the following links for additional information: